akka/akka/akka-docs/src/main/paradox/cluster-usage.md

 The joining of given seed nodes will by default be retried indefinitely until a successful join.
 That process can be aborted if unsuccessful by configuring a timeout.
-When aborted it will run @ref:[Coordinated Shutdown](actors.md#coordinated-shutdown), which by default will terminated the ActorSystem.
+When aborted it will run @ref:[Coordinated Shutdown](actors.md#coordinated-shutdown), which by default will terminate the ActorSystem.
 CoordinatedShutdown can also be configured to exit the JVM.
 It is useful to define this timeout if the `seed-nodes` are assembled dynamically and a restart with new seed-nodes should be tried after unsuccessful attempts.